Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 I think one piece of advice is create your healthy, older self in your head.
 Come up with a picture of how you view yourself as an older human being, maybe in your 80s or whatever, and a healthy person [at that age].

-I’m standing, looking over the ocean, and I can hear my grandchildren running around me, and they’re diving their hands into my cardigan pocket to look for the sea glass that I always keep in my pocket.
+I’m standing, looking over the ocean, and I can hear my grandchildren running around me.
+They’re diving their hands into my cardigan pocket to look for the sea glass that I always keep in my pocket.

 I can hear the seagulls calling overhead, and my husband is standing there holding my hand.
 And that is me as a healthy 85-year-old, and I’ve beaten the cancer.